 I had researched each of the national parks that we’d be visiting thoroughly, right down to the best trails for kids.
-(Fortunately, you have KidTripster for that!)
+(Fortunately, you have the Outdoors section of KidTripster for that!)
 I quickly learned that hiking for our boys was not necessarily about the destination but instead about the hike itself.
 One of their favorite hikes was to Sipapu Bridge in Natural Bridges National Monument, a little-known spot in southeastern Utah.
 The boys had to maneuver over slickrock and climb wooden ladders.
 They were rewarded with a picnic under one of the country’s largest natural rock bridges.

 The Cave Spring Trail in the Needles District of Utah’s Canyonlands National Park also offered something more for kids.
 The trail wound past a historic cowboy camp, prehistoric pictographs, and boulders that just begged to be climbed.

-And I’ll never forget the look on my 4-year old’s face when he reached the base of Bridalveil Fall in Yosemite National Park after traversing giant boulders and leaving kids much older than him in his dust.
+And I’ll never forget the look on my 4-year-old’s face when he reached the base of Bridalveil Fall in Yosemite National Park after traversing giant boulders and leaving kids much older than him in his dust.

 8/Learn like a kid